scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

-The parameter ``n_neighbors`` can take an integer to indicate the size of the neighborhood to examine to make a decision in the last iteration.
-Thus, if ``n_neighbors=3``, AlKNN will examine the 1 closest neighbour in the first iteration, the 2 closest neighbours in the second iteration and the 3 closest neighbors in the third iteration.
+The parameter ``n_neighbors`` can take an integer to indicate the size of the neighborhood to examine in the last iteration.
+Thus, if ``n_neighbors=3``, AlKNN will examine the 1 closest neighbor in the first iteration, the 2 closest neighbors in the second iteration and the 3 closest neighbors in the third iteration.
 The parameter ``n_neighbors`` can also take a classifier subclassed from ``KNeighborsMixin`` from scikit-learn to find the nearest neighbors.
 Again, this will be the KNN used in the last iteration.

-In the example below, it can be seen that the three algorithms have similar impact by cleaning noisy samples next to the boundaries of the classes.
+In the example below, we can see that the three algorithms have a similar impact on cleaning noisy samples at the boundaries of the classes.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_004.png
    :target: ./auto_examples/under-sampling/plot_comparison_under_sampling.html